labsrc/MariaDB-Rotate-Encryption-Keys/README.md

 The stored procedure can be called within the MariaDB console by running the following command while using the previously chosen database.
 ```
 use databasename;
-call rotateEncKeys(KeyID,'LogLocation');
+call rotateEncKeys(KeyID,'Log Directory');
 ```

 ## Stored Procedure Parameters
 #### Parameter 1: Encryption Key ID
-   - All tables will rotate to the specified Key ID
+   - All tables will rotate to the specified encryption Key ID
    - If specified **_key doesn't exist_**, all tables will **_rollover to Key ID 1_**
    - If **_Key ID 0_** is used, all tables will **_increment_** their current Key ID **_by one_**.
 If incremented **_Key ID does not exist_**, tables will **_rollover to Key ID 1_**.
-#### Parameter 2: Log file directory
+#### Parameter 2: Log Directory
    - Log file will be saved as **hostname_encKeyLog_CurrentDate_CurrentTime.csv_**
    - If **_''_** is used, log file will be saved to MariaDB's **_datadir_** __(Default for Ubuntu is__ **_"/var/lib/mysql/")_**
    - Directory must allow write access to the user MariaDB runs as